ch3rry-root/ch3rry-root/README.md

 # 💫 About Me:
 - 🖥️ Homelab enjoyer: ProxmoxVE, VMware, VLANs, firewalls
-- 🌐 Networking with Cisco, Aruba
+- 🌐 Networking with Cisco, Aruba and Mikroik
-- 👨‍💻 I code for hmm idk..
-- 🧪 I build "educational software"
+- 🧪 I build educational software
 - 🔐 Interested in systems and cybersecurity

 ## 🌐 Socials: